danlhennessy/cka/security.md

     openssl x509 -req -in scheduler.csr -CA ca.crt -CAkey ca.key -out scheduler.crt

 The admin user crt/key can be used when making http requests to the apiserver e.g.: curl https://kube-apiserver:6443/api/v1/services --key admin.key --cert admin.crt --cacert ca.crt
-Or incorporated into a kubeconfig
+Or incorporated into a kubeconfig.